-Middleton, C., Moody, E., Blakeley-Smith, A., Duncan, A., Hepburn, S., Keefer, A., Klinger, L., Meyer, A., O’Kelley, S., & Reaven, J. (2018).
+Walsh, C., Moody, E., Blakeley-Smith, A., Duncan, A., Hepburn, S., Keefer, A., Klinger, L., Meyer, A., O’Kelley, S., & Reaven, J. (2018).
 The relationship between treatment acceptability and youth outcome in group CBT for youth with ASD and anxiety.
-Journal of Contemporary Psychotherapy, 48, 123-132. doi.org/10.1007/s10879-018-9380-4
+Journal of Contemporary Psychotherapy, 48 (3), 123-132.
+DOI.org/10.1007/s10879-018-9380-4

 Conner, C., DeVries, L., & Reaven, J. (2018).
 Cognitive-Behavioral Approaches for Treating Adolescents with ASD.
 In Gelbar, N. (Ed.).
 Adolescents with Autism Spectrum Disorders.
 Oxford University Press.

 Drmic, I., Aljuined, M., & Reaven, J. (2017).
 Feasibility, acceptability and preliminary treatment outcomes in a school-based CBT intervention program for adolescents with ASD and anxiety in Singapore.
 Journal of Autism and Developmental Disorders.
-DOI 10.1007/s10803-016-3007-y
+DOI.org/10.1007/s10803-016-3007-y

 Reaven, J., & Willar, K. (2017).
 Group cognitive behavior therapy for children and adolescents with autism spectrum disorders and anxiety.
 In Kerns, C., Wood, J., Storch, E., Renno, P., & Kendall, P. Evidence Based Assessment and Treatment of Anxiety in Children and Adolescents with Autism Spectrum Disorder, Elsevier Press: London.

 Keefer, A., Kreiser, N., Singh, V., Blakeley-Smith, A., Duncan, A., Johnson, C., Klinger, L., Meyer, A., Reaven, J., & Vasa, R. (2016).
-Intolerance of uncertainty predicts anxiety outcomes following CBT in Youth with ASD, Journal of Autism and Developmental Disorders, DOI 10.1007/s10803-016-2852-z.
+Intolerance of uncertainty predicts anxiety outcomes following CBT in Youth with ASD, Journal of Autism and Developmental Disorders, DOI.org/10.1007/s10803-016-2852-z.

 Reaven, J., Blakeley-Smith, A., & Hepburn, S. (2014).
 Bridging the research to practice gap in autism research: Implementing group CBT interventions for youth with ASD and anxiety in clinical practice.
 In T. Davis, S. White, & T. Ollendick (Eds.), Handbook of Autism and Anxiety.
 New York, NY: Springer.

 Reaven, J., Blakeley-Smith, A., Leuthe, E., Moody, E., & Hepburn, S. (2012).
 Facing your fears in adolescence: Cognitive-behavioral therapy for high-functioning autism spectrum disorders and anxiety.
-Autism Research and Treatment.
-Advance online publication. doi:10.1155/2012/42390
+Autism Research and Treatment. doi.org/10.1155/2012/423905

 Audrey Blakeley-Smith, PhD, is an Associate Professor of Psychiatry and Pediatrics, as well as Training Director for the University of Colorado Clinical Psychology Internship Program – Anschutz Medical Campus.
 She is also a licensed clinical psychologist and has worked in the field of developmental disabilities since 1996.
 Her clinical interests include the assessment and treatment of co-occurring mental health issues in children with children and adolescents with autism spectrum disorders, as well as the development of school-based peer-mediated interventions for youth with ASD.
 Dr. Blakeley-Smith has been Principal Investigator on a school-based study exploring the use of peer-mediated interventions to reduce rejection and increase inclusion of children with autism, and is currently PI on a project modifying FYF for adolescents with ASD/IDD (both projects funded by OAR).

 Weekly sessions were scheduled between a clinician and all of the families in a particular group.
 They all connected online and could see and hear each other.
-The screen had one box for each family and showed the clinician and all the families on one screen.